Lexawise's Official Icon

 Real estate contracts and consideration

 Every real estate contract must include consideration to be valid.
 In a typical property sale, the amount of consideration is the agreed-upon price the buyer pays for the property.
 This ensures that both parties uphold their obligations, with the buyer paying the money and the seller transferring the property title.
+But consideration alone doesn’t make a contract valid — it must also be in writing.
+The statute of frauds requires all real estate contracts to be written and signed to be enforceable, regardless of how clear the consideration is.

 Study Tip 💡